-You can improve your advertising performance by first understanding what type of sale your business is making.
-Knowing this information is critical to creating a marketing strategy for your business.
+The first step towards improving your advertising performance is to determine what type of sale your business is making.
+This is a critically important part of creating a marketing strategy for your business.

 Trying to get the most out of your advertising dollars is nothing new.
 Considered the father of modern day retailing, John Wanamaker grew his clothing store into the first department store.
 In 1876 he opened a restaurant inside his store.
 Two years later, he installed electric lights.